Short-Term Let Regulations UK 2026: Complete Guide for Holiday Let Hosts

 Scotland's Civic Government (Scotland) Act 1982 (Licensing of Short-term Lets) Order 2022 uses a similar threshold.

-- All short-term lets in England must register on a government-run national register
+- All short-term lets in England will need to register on a government-run national register

-- Each property gets a unique registration number
+- Each property will receive a unique registration number

-- Platforms (Airbnb, Booking.com, Vrbo) will be required to display the registration number and cannot list unregistered properties
+- Platforms (Airbnb, Booking.com, Vrbo) will be required to display the registration number and won't be allowed to list unregistered properties

 - Registration will require confirmation of fire safety, gas safety, and insurance compliance